Wani29I/waterLevelRuler/README.md

-# waterLevelRuler

-Library currently used to read QR code in this project: Pyzbar and zxing-cpp

-more QR code reading library: https://blog.jonasneubert.com/2022/09/30/the-best-python-packages-for-reading-barcodes/
+Water Level Ruler
+This project utilizes the Pyzbar and zxing-cpp libraries to read QR codes and calculate the water level of a ruler.

+Libraries Used
+Pyzbar
+zxing-cpp
+For a list of other QR code reading libraries that you can use, check out this blog post.

-File Description:
+File Description

-TestImg: image data used to test
+TestImg: image data used for testing

-contour: file for contour getting from testing cv2
+Contour: file for contour getting from testing cv2

-mainImageFile: main image file, add the photos of water level ruler here and run main.ipynb to get water level

-main.ipynb: main file with code and description

-testCode1.ipynb, testCode2.ipynb, testCode3.ipynb, testMain.ipynb: file used to test qr code reading library and contour

-testScew.ipynb: file used to test function used for scew correction
+MainImageFile: main image file, add photos of the water level ruler here and run main.ipynb to get the water level Main.ipynb: main file with code and description TestCode1.ipynb, TestCode2.ipynb, TestCode3.ipynb, TestMain.ipynb: files used to test QR code reading libraries and contours TestScew.ipynb: file used to test function for skew correction Future Work
+To improve the accuracy of the QR code reader and measurement calculation, consider using other QR code reading libraries or optimizing the current code.
+Image processing techniques can also be used to enhance the quality of input images.
+Additionally, the project can be integrated with other sensors or technologies for more accurate measurements.